-process

-on

-development the

-an

-WIII

-analysis, the

-be

-internal

-Annual Retreat 2020 | December 8, 2020

-manufacturing

-production

-MANUFACTURING

-REGULATORY PATHWAY

-TIMELINE & FUTURE DIRECTIONS

 Figure 11.
-Product Development Plan & Milestones

-Since the initiation of this product development effort significant progress has been made.
-In December, 2020, RevBio will initiate its animal pivotal study.
-(Figure 11) The results of this study will be used to prepare an Investigational Exemption (IDE) Device for the FDA. application the Pre-RFD Based on review, either a 510(k) clearance or a De Novo approval will likely result in the commercialization of this product
+Product Development Plan & Milestones Since the initiation of this product development effort significant progress has been made.
+In December 2020, RevBio will initiate its pivotal animal study.
+(Figure 11) The results of this study will be used to prepare an Investigational Device Exemption (IDE) application for the FDA.
+Based on the Pre-RFD review, either a 510(k) clearance or a De Novo approval will likely result in the commercialization of this product REFERENCES - This data is based on results from a company-prepared survey consisting of 220 self-identified dental implant - Alvira-Gonzoles, Joachim, Maria Angels Shanchez-Garces, Joan R. Barbany Cairo, Manuel Reina del Pozo, Claudia Muller Sanchez, Cosme Gay-Escoda "Assessment of Bone Regeneration Using Adipose-Derived Stem Cells in Critical-Sie Aveolar Ridge Defects: An Experimental Study in a Dog Model."
+The International Journal of Oral & Maxillofacial Implants, Quintessence Publishing Co Inc. Volume 31, Number 1, 2016. - Class II Special Controls Guidance Document: Dental Bone Grafting Material Devices (Document issued on April 28, - Nakajima Y. Fjorellini JP.
+Kim DM.
+Weber HP.
+"Regeneration of standardized mandibular bone defects using expanded polytetrafluoroethylene membrane and various bone fillers."

-REFERENCES

-1. This data is based on results from a company-prepared survey consisting of 220 self-identified dental implant

-2. Alvira-Gonzoles, Joachim, Maria Angels Shanchez-Garces, Joan R. Barbany Cairo, Manuel Reina del Pozo, Claudia Muller Sanchez, Cosme Gay-Escoda "Assessment of Bone Regeneration Using Adipose-Derived Stem Cells in Critical-Sie Aveolar Ridge Defects: An Experimental Study in a Dog Model."
-The International Journal of Oral & Maxillofacial Implants, Quintessence Publishing Co Inc. Volume 31, Number 1, 2016.

-Class II Special Controls Guidance Document: Dental Bone Grafting Material Devices (Document issued on April 28,

-Nakajima Y, Fiorellini JP, Kim DM, Weber HP, "Regeneration of standardized mandibular bone defects using expanded polytetrafluoroethylene membrane and various bone fillers."
 Int J Periodontics Restorative Dent.
-2007
+2007 This project was made possible by a grant from the Michigan-Pittsburgh-Wyss Regenerative Medicine Resource Center and the NIH National Institute for Dental and Cranial Research (NIDCR), grant U24DE026915.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the NIH.